 Adams County Foster Care

 Adams County foster parents provide a home to children and youth who are unable to live with their families when parents are unable to meet their child’s needs.
-A foster parent works with the Department and the child's family to help achieve a safe and permanent living situation for a child, hopefully with birth family or other relatives whenever possible.
+A foster parent works with the Health & Human Services Department and the child's family to help achieve a safe and permanent living situation for a child, hopefully with the birth family or other relatives whenever possible.

 Types of Foster Care Placements & Foster Parent Responsibilities

-All Adams County Wisconsin Foster parents are licensed in the same manner but there are different functions which they perform, such as:
+All Adams County Wisconsin foster parents are licensed in the same manner but there are different functions that they perform, such as:

-General Placements - Foster homes who provide concurrent care agree to work with the social worker and birth parents in returning the child or children to the birth parents' care, but can consider adoption of the child if a return home is not deemed possible by the courts.
+General Placements - Foster homes that provide concurrent care agree to work with the social worker and birth parents in returning the child or children to the birth parents' care but can consider adoption of the child if a return home is not deemed possible by the courts.

-Fostering Independence - Foster home who agree to take on teens aged 14-21 and help them develop life skills for independent living.
-Foster parents who specialize in working with older teens agree to assist young people in such matters as goal setting, and positive communication as well as concrete skills such as seeking employment, cooking, and money management.
+Fostering Independence - Foster home that agrees to take on teens aged 14-21 and help them develop life skills for independent living.
+Foster parents who specialize in working with older teens agree to assist young people in such matters as goal setting and positive communication as well as concrete skills such as seeking employment, cooking, and money management.

-Respite - Foster homes who provide care temporarily, only a few days at a time to give other foster parents a break.
+Respite - Foster homes that provide care temporarily, only a few days at a time to give other foster parents a break.

 Foster Parent Licensing Process